pirsch-analytics/pirsch-wordpress/readme.txt

 == Installation ==

 To use this plugin, you will have to create an account at https://pirsch.io/ and set up a website.
-Create a client ID and secret from the dashboards settings page and set them in WordPress on the plugin page (Tools > Pirsch Analytics).
+Create a client access key from the dashboards settings page and set them in WordPress on the plugin page (Tools > Pirsch Analytics).
 It won't analyze your website traffic until you have provided the client details.

 For more information, please read our [documentation](https://docs.pirsch.io/).